-Scope: This is an introductory course in mathematics.
-This subject deals with the introduction to Partial fraction, Logarithm, matrices and Determinant, Analytical geometry, Calculus, differential equation and Laplace transform.
+Course Description: This is an introductory course in mathematics.
+This subject deals with the Introduction to Partial fraction, Logarithm, matrices and Determinant, Analytical geometry, Calculus, differential equation and Laplace transform.

-Objectives: Upon completion of the course the student shall be able to:-
+Course Outcomes: On completion of this course, the successful students should be able to:

-- 1. Know the theory and their application in Pharmacy - 2.
-Solve the different types of problems by applying theory - 3.
-Appreciate the important application of mathematics in Pharmacy
+СО Statements CO-1 Know the theory and their application in Pharmacy CO-2 Solve the different types of problems by applying theory CO-3 Appreciate the important application of mathematics in Pharmacy CO-4 Create, use and analyze mathematical representations and mathematical relationships